 AAP govt must tell how many CPCB directions on air pollution has it followed: Javadekar

-Union environment minister Prakash Javadekar on Monday lashed out at the AAP government again asking whether it was following the Central Pollution Control Board's (CPCB) directives aimed at combating the severe air pollution in the national capital.
-Speaking to the media after an event here, Javadekar said his ministry has already held several meetings with the neighboring states of Punjab, Haryana, Uttar Pradesh and Rajasthan over stubble burning.
+Union environment minister Prakash Javadekar on Monday lashed out the AAP government asking whether it was following the Central Pollution Control Board's (CPCB) directives aimed at combating the severe air pollution in the national capital.
+Responding to questions over rising air pollution in the Delhi-NCR region, Javadekar said his ministry has already held several meetings with the neighboring states of Punjab, Haryana, Uttar Pradesh and Rajasthan over stubble burning.

 Delhi-NCR has been engulfed in a thick blanket of smog since the festival of Diwali on October 27.
 "Pollution is a genuine problem.
 When I became the environment minister, I called a meeting of all five states regarding the issue.
 Seven to eight such meetings have already been held.
 Another one will happen soon.